Appendix III: Word Wise

 The error of attraction occurs when verbs and pronouns are ‘attracted’ to the wrong noun: The cost of groceries vary widely from one supermarket

-(vary should be varies); The book is one of those rare novels that owes its popularity almost entirely to word-of-mouth recommendation
+to another (vary should be varies); The book is one of those rare novels that owes its popularity almost entirely to word-of-mouth recommendation

 (owes its should be owe their).